Prenatal Care in Key West, FL

 If you’re pregnant, seeing a doctor regularly for prenatal care is essential.
 Prenatal visits and testing help to ensure that your pregnancy is progressing normally.
 If issues arise, prenatal care provides prompt treatment and early intervention, dramatically improving our ability to help.
 Think of your prenatal visits as preventative care that aims to help you have a safe and healthy pregnancy.

 Prenatal care isn’t just about health.
-As you visit with Dr. Peterson, he can recommend options for easing discomfort during pregnancy and can answer your questions about pregnancy, birth, and beyond.
-We’re here for you throughout your pregnancy.
-Prenatal visits are one of the ways we support you during this time of change.
+During your initial visit with Dr. Peterson, he can recommend options for easing discomfort during pregnancy and can answer your questions about pregnancy, birth, and beyond.

 Prenatal visits provide an exciting opportunity to check in on your growing baby.
-Most meetings are short, often under 30 minutes.
-We do our best to see patients on time and to minimize waits in the waiting room.
+Most meetings are usually under 30 minutes, but this may vary depending on who your obstetrician is.

-We realize that pregnancy is a family experience and invite you to bring along your life partner, the baby’s father, or another supportive family member or friend to your visits with us.
+Pregnancy is a family experience and life partners, the baby’s father, or another supportive family member or friend are usually invited to prenatal visits.